adobe/helix-logging/README.md

 - the service creates or updates a Google Cloud Platform service account that corresponds to the service config
 - the service creates or rotates the private keys for the service account
-- the service creates or updates a Google Bigquery dataset with proper tables
+- the service creates or updates a Google BigQuery dataset with proper tables
-- the service grants permission to the service user to write the Google Bigquery dataset
+- the service grants permission to the service user to write the Google BigQuery dataset
-- the service creates or updates a log configuration in Fastly that sends logs to the above Google Bigquery dataset using the private key and service account from above
+- the service creates or updates a log configuration in Fastly that sends logs to the above Google BigQuery dataset using the private key and service account from above

 ## Required Environment Variables

-This service depends on three external services to operate
+This service depends on three external services to operate:

 - Fastly
 - Adobe I/O Runtime (only for deployments)